IBM Somers Office Complex: History

 The complex was originally conceived in 1983 following the successful approval of a PepsiCo corporate campus nearby.
 Constructed between 1984 and 1989, the $200 million complex allowed consolidation of 3,000 employees previously spread among several facilities in the surrounding area.
 The complex has overcome initial complaints over excessive water usage and light pollution to become a business fixture in the Somers area.

 On September 29, 2016, IBM sold the property to a company called 294 Route 100, LLC (the address of the property) for $31.75M.
 The transaction was recorded on October 18, 2016.
 At the time of sale, the property was assessed with a full value of $122,150,943 and taxable value of $16,185,000.

+On March 30, 2026, a fire caused damage to the central services receiving building.

+By July 2026 the property had become a hot spot for urban explorers, with 48 people having been arrested for trespassing, between February 2026 and July 2026, 30 of whom were teenagers and one of whom was facing felony charges.